iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

     return codes
 ```

-Residual vector quantization was first applied to neural audio codecs in [SoundStream](https://arxiv.org/abs/2107.03312), but the idea [has been around since the 80s](https://ieeexplore.ieee.org/document/1171604).
+Residual vector quantization was first applied to neural audio codecs in SoundStream <d-cite key="DBLP:journals/taslp/ZeghidourLOST22">, but the idea has been around since the 80s <d-cite key="multiplestage82">.

 ## Now let’s tokenize audio

 Applying RVQ to audio is fairly straightforward.
-As our autoencoder, we’ll use a convolutional neural network (CNN) similar to [what Jukebox uses](https://github.com/openai/jukebox/blob/08efbbc1d4ed1a3cef96e08a931944c8b4d63bb3/jukebox/vqvae/encdec.py).
+As our autoencoder, we’ll use a convolutional neural network (CNN) similar to [what Jukebox uses](https://github.com/openai/jukebox/blob/08efbbc1d4ed1a3cef96e08a931944c8b4d63bb3/jukebox/vqvae/encdec.py) <d-cite key="DBLP:journals/corr/abs-2005-00341" />.
 The details of the architecture aren’t too important here.
-What’s important is that it’s a network that takes an audio with _t_ samples and converts it to a vector of shape _(t/128, 32)_.
+What’s important is that it’s a network that takes an audio with $t$ samples and converts it to a vector of shape $(\frac{t}{128}, 32)$.
 In other words, it downsamples by a factor of 128 and gives us 32-dimensional float representations.
-The decoder then takes the _(t/128, 32)_ embeddings and decodes them back into _t_ samples.
+The decoder then takes the $(\frac{t}{128}, 32)$ embeddings and decodes them back into $t$ samples.

 ```python
 audio = get_batch()               # shape: [B, T]